zbabac/TrekMe/README.txt

 Licensed under MIT license, so you are free to use the source code for any purpose you like, open source or commercial.
 Please, don't forget to mention me in your work.
 I hope that you will learn a lot, as I have learned from others.

-Change log since v1.3.2:
+Change log since v1.3.3:
 	- added automatic settings save, even when app exits
 	- added settings option to use miles and feet instead of km & m
-	- localization for French, Spanish, Portuguese and German
+	- localization for French, Spanish, Portuguese, Polish, German
 	- minor UI fixes

 Change log since v1.2.0: